thibautambrosino/REPR/threejs-epita/project.md

 Please remember to always thank the author for providing you amazing free assets!

-> P.S: I am OK to discuss with student that want to make a completely different project.
-However, we will need to discuss the scope of your project before to ensure it's not too hard nor too easy to achieve.

-## Grade

-As mentionned, the project should be submitted by the **5th** of December at **23:24**.
-Every minute late will result in a **-1 point** penalty.

-The grade will be divided into **three** (no pun intended) categories:
-* Mandatory Requirements
-* Originality
-* User Experience

-If the website is dynamic, with smooth transition, fancy animations, you will get the best possible grade.
-Obviously, it must be dynamic but **shouldn't** affect negatively the user experience (e.g: waiting 10s for an animation to finish).

-## Screens

-Below is the list of screens that you will need to implement. you can either make a single page or multipage website.
+# Default Subject: Ideas

+Here I give a couple of ideas you could follow to get the best possible grade.
+Those screens, if done correctly, could make you go through all the mandatory features.

 The images shown in this section are purely here to help you visualize how the website could look like.
 This doesn't mean you should take this exact design or layout.

-### Home Page
+## Home Page

 ![Example of what an Home page could look like](screenshots/project/page1.jpg)